xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 In the previous section, you saw how to process nested, tree-structured domain models using recursive functions.
 In this section, you will learn about important topics associated with programming with recursive functions: stack usage and tail calls.

 When F# programs execute, two resources are managed automatically, stack- and heap-allocated memory.
 Stack space is needed every time you call an F# function and is reclaimed when the function returns or when it performs a tail call.
-It’s perhaps surprising that stack space is more limited than space in the garbage-collected heap.
+It's perhaps surprising that stack space is more limited than space in the garbage-collected heap.
 For example, on a 32-bit Windows machine, the default settings are such that each thread of a program can use up to 1 MB of stack space.
 Because stack is allocated every time a function call is made, a very deep series of nested function calls causes a `StackOverflowException` to be raised.
 For example, on a 32-bit Windows machine, the following program causes a stack overflow when n reaches about 79000:

 ```F#
 let rec deepRecursion n =